cisagov/ScubaGoggles/baselines/Gmail Minimum Viable Secure Configuration Baseline v0.1.md

 ### Policies

 #### GWS.GMAIL.19.1v0.1
-"Domains SHALL NOT be added to lists that bypass spam filters.
+Domains SHALL NOT be added to lists that bypass spam filters.

 - _Rationale:_ Allowing an entire domain to bypass the spam filters allows for the potential for a spoofed email within the domain to bypass the filter.
 Only allowing specific users to bypass helps mitigate the risk.
 - _Last modified:_ April 10, 2024